moj-analytical-services/user-guidance/source/documentation/tools.md

 [PyPI](https://pypi.org) is the main Python package repository.
 It's 'official', but that doesn't mean a lot - like most of these open source package repositories, a poor quality or even malicious package can easily be uploaded there, so do your diligence when picking them.

 A [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) (or `venv`, for short) is a directory you can install a particular python executable and python packages into, away from your machine's default ones.
 Typically each project/repo you work on should have a different venv, and then you never have to deal with conflicting requirements between projects.
-When you 'activate' a particular venv, then when you run `python` or `pip`, then it will work with the venv's python executale and python packages.
+When you 'activate' a particular venv, then when you run `python` or `pip`, then it will work with that venv's python executable and python packages.

 ### Basic usage